-- Consider using a password phrase instead of a password.
+- Consider using a password phrase instead of just a simple word.
 Example: TheRedSoxwonin2013&2018.

-- Make your passwords difficult to guess by avoiding obvious choices such as the name of a family member, pet or a favorite hobby.
+- Make your passwords difficult to guess by avoiding obvious choices such as the name of a family member, pet, birthday or a favorite hobby.

 - Change your password regularly and make your new passwords significantly different from previous passwords.

-- Don’t use a single word password that can be found in any dictionary.
+- Don’t use a single word that can be found in a dictionary.
 Example: turtle, basketball, purple

 - Don’t use the same password for multiple accounts.